summa-tx/relays/golang/dashboard/README.md

 The user wants to know about new headers.
 In order to do that, we:

 1. Get the best tip (most recent block height) from an external source
-2. Check if relay can this block with `findHeight`
+2. Check if relay can find this block with `findHeight`
     1. If yes, then display this height along with the block hash
     2. Otherwise, show flag that this isn't verified by the relay.